Nass2912/JsTheWeirdParts/README.md

                 since (...) has higher precedence of level 19, 4 + 3 will be executed first then the multiplication will be carried out to give 35

                 Crazy right!

+            Coercion
+                The process of converting a value from one type to another